jbesomi/texthero/website/docs/getting-started.md

 By now, you should have understood the main building blocks of texthero.

-In the next sections, we will review each module, see how we can tune the default settings and we will show other application where Texthero might come in handy.
+In the next sections, we will review each module, see how we can tune the default settings and we will show other applications where Texthero might come in handy.